sakkeerhussain/react-alert-messages/README.md

     }
     ```

-- Call the useContext hook to get a reference to the AlertMessageContext and the postAlertMessage function:
+- Call the useContext hook to get a reference to the AlertMessagesContext and the postAlertMessage function:
   jsx
     ```
     const { postAlertMessage } = useContext(AlertMessagesContext);